Erica Lindbeck

 Erica Lindbeck (born May 29, 1992) is an American voice actress best known as the third voice of Barbie in the eponymous media franchise, succeeding Kelly Sheridan in 2015 and being succeeded herself by America Young in 2018.
-She also known for her work on English-dubbed Japanese anime and video games, and is also the voice of Loona in Helluva Boss.
+She is also known for her work on English-dubbed Japanese anime and video games, and is also the voice of Loona in Helluva Boss.

 Career

 Lindbeck graduated from the UCLA School of Theater, Film and Television in 2014.
 She is known for her voicework in English-language anime dubs.
 Her roles include Kaori Miyazono in Your Lie in April, Futaba Sakura from Persona 5, Eli Ayase in the Love Live! series, Irene Urzaiz in The Asterisk War, Ibara Naruse in Coppelion, Ritsuko Akagi in Neon Genesis Evangelion, Kanae Kotonami in Skip Beat! and Oei in Miss Hokusai.
 She and fellow voice actress Mela Lee hosted their own web series called Lindbeck and Lee with local voice actor guests.

 In 2018, Lindbeck voiced the character Felicia Hardy/Black Cat in Insomniac's Spider-Man video game.
 She later voiced Ashley in WarioWare Gold.

 In 2019, Lindbeck voiced Cassie Cage in NetherRealm's Mortal Kombat 11 video game.
 She also voiced Millie and Loona in the Helluva Boss pilot in 2019.
 She continued to portray Loona in the full series in 2020, with Vivian Nixon replacing her as Millie.
 As of 2019, she is the current voices of Blaze the Cat and Omochao in the Sonic the Hedgehog.
-In 2023, she voiced Ines and Silence in Arknights.
+In 2023, she voiced Ines and Silence in Arknights and Peppermint in Hi-Fi Rush.